samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

-# Introduction
+title:Introduction

-> *Applying explainable machine learning to national stroke audit data to explore variation in decisions to use thrombolysis*
+# Applying explainable machine learning to national stroke audit data to explore variation in decisions to use thrombolysis

 Part of the NIHR *SAMueL* (Stroke Audit Machine Learning) project.